aengl/k9bot/README.md

     npm i -g pm2
     pm2 start --attach index.js

-If you find yourself on an old, dusty Rasberry Pi with an ancient node version you can run the code through babel first:

-    yarn build
-    pm2 start --attach bundle.js

 ## Background

 Who needs a QnA bot you ask?
 Co-living communities do.
 If you're curious who we are, check out this website https://www.techfarm.life/